-The Community Development Institute at UNBC hosts conferences or workshops to deal with issues of importance to the communities of northern British Columbia.
-This section of the website connects to those conferences and workshops so that those activities can continue to inform the people and decision-makers across northern BC.
+The Community Development Institute at UNBC hosts conferences, workshops, and roundtables to address issues of importance to the communities of northern British Columbia.
+This section of the website connects to those activities so that we can continue to inform the people and decision-makers across northern BC.

 Northern BC Housing Conference